GreyNoise-Intelligence/pygreynoise/docs/source/tutorial.rst

     pcap         Get PCAP for a given IP address. quick        Quickly check whether or not one or many IPs are "noise". repl         Start an interactive shell.
-    setup        Configure API key.
+    riot         Query GreyNoise IP to see if it is in the RIOT dataset. setup        Configure API key.
     signature    Submit an IDS signature to GreyNoise to be deployed to all... stats        Get aggregate stats from a given GNQL query.